CCE on 2, Tyler Haynes Commons 201

 Before joining the CCE staff in May 2007, Piazza was an associate site manager for George Washington University's Jumpstart DC, a nonprofit organization that pairs college students with at-risk preschool children in a mentoring relationship aimed at achieving school success.
 Piazza is also a member of the American College Personnel Association (ACPA).

-CCE Fellow, Events and Communications
+CCE Fellow, Events and Mentoring

 CCE on 3, Tyler Haynes Commons 333